agileware/civicrm-installation-guide/docs/drupal9/index.md

 ??? info "More detail: Compilation tasks"

-    When you first install or upgrade to CiviCRM version 5.31 or later you will be asked about running composer compile tasks.
-We strongly recommend that you select all as the answer to this question to ensure CiviCRM is able to compile assets using composer correctly.
-You can also run the following command `composer config extra.compile-mode all` to set the necessary composer configuration variable to `all` before performing the upgrade or install.
+    When you first install or upgrade to CiviCRM 5.31+, `composer` will prompt for permission to run CiviCRM compilation tasks.
+We recommend that you select `[a]lways`.

+    If you wish to suppress the prompt, see [Composer Compile Plugin: Managing the root package (for site-builders)](https://github.com/civicrm/composer-compile-plugin/blob/master/doc/site-build.md).

 ??? info "More detail: Required packages"